expo/expo/docs/pages/versions/unversioned/sdk/media-library.md

 #### Arguments

 - **listener (_function_)** -- A callback that is fired when any assets have been inserted or deleted from the library, or when the user changes which assets they're allowing access to. **On Android** it's invoked with an empty object. **On iOS** it's invoked with an object containing following keys:

-  - **hasIncrementalChanges (_boolean_)** -- Whether the changes could be described by the incremental changes. `true` if the changes are described by the removed/inserted/changed details. `false` indicates that the scope of changes were too large and UI clients should do a full reload, incremental changes could not be provided (for example, if the user has changed access to individual assets in their library).
+  - **hasIncrementalChanges (_boolean_)** -- Whether the media library's changes could be described by the `incremental changes`. `true` indicates the changes are described by the `insertedAssets`, `deletedAssets` and `updatedAssets` values. `false` indicates that the scope of changes is too large and a full assets reload should be performed by the application, `incremental changes` could not be provided in this case (eg. a user has changed the access to the individual assets in the media library).

-  Presents only if `hasIncrementalChanges` is `true`:
+  Available only if `hasIncrementalChanges` is `true`:

   - **insertedAssets (_array_)** -- Array of [assets](#assets) that have been inserted to the library.
   - **deletedAssets (_array_)** -- Array of [assets](#assets) that have been deleted from the library.